Web HostingDecember 16, 2025 199 views

 1. Click on Save Record

-DMARC is not configured automatically by cPanel.
-You must add it manually.
+DMARC is not automatically configured by cPanel.
+You need to add it manually.

 1. In Zone Editor, click on + Add RecordAdd TXT Record